jasonchandler3245643/StatsProjectTwo/README.md

 ## Part 2: Video Game Statistics Report
 I created some textbook-inspired questions from a csv file on the top 100 games of each year from 2024 to 2004.
-I focused heavily on chapter 5 and therefore discrete probability and those distrubtion methods. \n I analyzed the data by considering aspects as discrete random variables.
+I focused heavily on chapter 5 and therefore discrete probability and those distrubtion methods. \
+I analyzed the data by considering aspects as discrete random variables.

 ## Part 3: Pokemon Game on Phone
-I optimized my game for mobile use using Android Studio, \n and I ran it using a virtual machine.
+I optimized my game for mobile use using Android Studio, \
+and I ran it using a virtual machine.